Close

 • Every race will give you a two-minute open practice session before you get two qualifying laps followed by your 15-minute race, with a rolling start.

-The Production Car Sim-Lab Challenge is the multi-class series that, in addition to the GR86, includes Mazda MX-5 Cup, Ford Mustang FR500S and Renault Clio, however, the latter two cars are not included in a monthly subscription and cost $11.95 USD each.
+The Production Car Sim-Lab Challenge is the multi-class series that, in addition to the GR86, includes the Mazda MX-5 Cup, Ford Mustang FR500S and Renault Clio, however, the latter two cars are not included in a monthly subscription and cost $11.95 USD each.

 Even though these cars have similar performances, they are considered different classes and you are racing only against other cars in the same class.
-In this series 4 tracks out of 12 are free with the others costing $14.95 USD each, but you do get the discount after purchasing more than 3 pieces of content together.
+In this series, 4 tracks out of 12 are free with the others costing $14.95 USD each, but you do get the discount after purchasing more than 3 pieces of content together.
 Races last 25 minutes and the field size may go up to 35-37 drivers, but usually, you will see between 20 and 30 drivers on the grid.

 C license